 - 1. Ordinance - 2.
 Presentation to the Committee of the Whole - 3.
-Regulating Plan and Implementation Study
+Regulating Plan and Implementation Study - 4.
+Construction Cost Consult

-Move to approve the first reading of an Ordinance Amending Chapter 10 of Title 10 of the Municipal Code of Antioch entitled Antioch Downtown Mixed Use District.
+Move to approve an Ordinance Amending Chapter 10 of Title 10 of the Municipal Code of Antioch entitled Antioch Downtown Mixed Use District.